adrianstrozzi/Tec06WeatherDashboard/README.md

 ## <span style="color:violet">Description</span>

 > Welcome to the Weather Dashboard!
 Search a city and get Current Weather data and 5 Day Forecast.
-Also your last searched cities get saved in a list a become avaialable for quick searches.
+Also your last searched cities get saved in a list a become available for quick searches.

 ## <span style="color:violet">How to use</span>